stelzinga/MF/Management_Framework.md

 ### Software
 A Software is downloaded for free, purchased or developed.
 It achieves a specific outcome either by configuration or automating a manual Process, and/or by simplifying a Process even if it remains partially manual.

 The Profile is itself a Framework whereas the Profile Tree Items are  Definitions.

 Some key Tools used in the rest of the Management Framework are discussed below:

+### Topic Definition
+The word Topic is relatively common to not really warrant a definition.
+However, the Management Framework formalises it nevertheless.

+A Topic is an idea, subject or theme that is dealt with in written or spoken discourse.

+The *Topic Scope* is virtually unlimited.
+Even within the context of Management Framework there are many Topics in general, and they can multiply fast by refining the context around a Topic.
+For example, Income can be a Topic, but the Income of a specific Activity is another, even if related Topic.
+Effectively everything single item in the Management Framework is a Topic.

+A Topic can fall within a *Topic Category*.
+For example, Income can be tagged to Finance.
+However, many Topics are related to more than one Category.
+For example, Income can also be tagged to Income Statement or Corporate Tax.
+As such, it is not easy to isolate a Topic.

 ### 6W Framework
 The 6W Framework aids in framing *any* topic by enforcing answers to 6 fundamental questions: *What*, *Where*, *When*, *Who*, *Why* and *How* a.k.a. *Which* (hence 6W).
 The following are examples for each:
 - What: name, description, overview, ...